Skip to content

 • Reserved-name claims pre-provisioning.
 Subdomain blocklists / reserved-prefix lists enforced asymmetrically across territory write surfaces become security holes when provisioning auto-issues real resources.
 Mitigation: enforcement of reserved-name lists is a prerequisite, not a phase-2 polish — territories must verify all write surfaces consult the same list before enabling the provisioning flag.

 • DNS/cert resource drift.
 Manual edits to provider-side records out of band.
-Mitigation: providers are idempotent (ensureRecord() reconciles); manual retry triggers reconciliation; periodic audit reconciliation deferred until rate of drift is observed.
+Mitigation: providers are idempotent (ensureRecord() reconciles); a rolled-back-then-re-signed-up subdomain re-runs the steps cleanly via provider idempotency.
+Periodic audit reconciliation of orphaned provider-side records (where rollback succeeded centrally but provider-side cleanup was skipped) is deferred until rate of drift is observed.

 Enforcement